Meet King: A dog once left for dead, now looking for forever back-scratches

-MARSHALL COUNTY, W.Va.
-(WTRF) — It’s a a disturbing story of extreme animal abuse and neglect, but thanks to the efforts of one local rescue organization and a local veterinarian, it just might have a happy ending.
+BELMONT COUNTY, OHIO (WTRF) — It’s a a disturbing story of extreme animal abuse and neglect, but thanks to the efforts of one local rescue organization and a local veterinarian, it just might have a happy ending.

 Take a look at King.
 He appears to be a friendly, playful Pit Bull with lots of energy.
 That was not the case less than a year ago.